 This is a rare part of the Napa Valley where most of the landscape on the hills is not planted to grapes – rather cattle graze on the lower slopes and the vegetation is grassland dotted with old oak trees.
 It is also a favorite spot for locals enjoying peaceful strolls in the country.
 And for wayward tourists who have gotten lost – perhaps trying to find their way over to the Silverado Trail.

-The 2017 Pilcrow Cabernet Sauvignon Ghost Block Vineyard (100% varietal) is dark ruby in color with a freshness across the bouquet – with aromas of red cherry, raspberry and as the wine opens further hints of dried herbs.
-Plenty of depth across the palate offering flavors of red berries, currants and cherry.
-There is a finesse and a balance in this style of wine that is extremely gratifying – revealing the finer nuances of both the varietal and site – characteristics that are typically lost in riper contemporary bottlings from the Napa Valley.
-Lingers with a light grip of tannins – the wine’s textural feel is a highly appealing attribute on the finish.
+The 2017 Pilcrow Cabernet Sauvignon Ghost Block Vineyard (100% varietal) is dark ruby in color with a freshness across the bouquet showing aromas of red cherry, raspberry and as the wine opens further hints of dried herbs.
+There is plenty of depth across the palate with flavors of red berries, currants and cherry.
+There is a finesse and a balance in this style of wine that is extremely gratifying – revealing the finer nuances of both the varietal and site – characteristics that are typically lost in riper contemporary bottlings from Napa Valley.
+It lingers with a light grip of tannins; the wine’s textural feel is a highly appealing attribute on the finish.

 To borrow from the social media world, this is a wine without any Instagram filters.
 Only 175 cases of this beauty were produced – it is one of the top wines we tried from the 2017 vintage in the Napa Valley.

 And this is the first time the Hoxey family has allowed a producer to vineyard designate wine from this particular vineyard.
 In addition to the Ghost Block Vineyard Pilcrow also sources from the Hillwalker vineyard on Mt.
 Veeder and the Granite Lake Vineyard on the upper reaches of Howell Mountain.